Minnesota Conservator Duties

 - a hearing to approve the accounting report, and

-- notice of the hearing provided to the Protected Person, and other interested persons.
+- notice of the hearing provided to the Person subject to conservatorship, and other interested persons.

 There must be a hearing on the final accounting report at the death of either: